Beyond Documentation to Strategic Asset

 Sustainable metadata management requires formal governance structures:

-• Change Management Process: Creating structured workflows governing metadata modifications with appropriate approval workflows and impact assessment.
+• Change Management Process: Creating structured workflows for governing metadata modifications, with appropriate approval workflows and impact assessment.

-• Quality Assurance Framework: Implementing explicit verification processes ensuring metadata accuracy, completeness, and alignment with implemented systems.
+• Quality Assurance Framework: Implementing explicit verification processes to ensure metadata accuracy, completeness, and alignment with implemented systems.

-• Automation Balancing: Determining optimal balance between automated metadata capture and human curation based on complexity and quality requirements.
+• Automation Balancing: Determining the optimal balance between automated metadata capture and human curation, based on complexity and quality requirements.

-Organizations demonstrating strongest metadata capability implement formal governance frameworks rather than treating metadata as technical documentation without business oversight.
+Organizations demonstrating the strongest metadata capability implement formal governance frameworks; they don’t treat metadata as mere technical documentation without business oversight.

 Regulatory Dimension Management